Analysis | The Eternal Optimism of Masayoshi Son

 Son’s acolytes believe the Japanese billionaire’s eternal faith in the information revolution — a global economic shift that puts data at the heart of commerce — will eventually pay off.
 By putting money into a variety of businesses, he’s betting that a rising tide will lift all boats.
 But the challenge will be for the company to stay afloat long enough that the current shifts in his favor.

-With debt of almost $300 billion and a weakening yen, Son needs to steady himself for a few years until he can realize the gains he’s so confident will eventually come.
+With debt of almost $300 billion (1)and a weakening yen, Son needs to steady himself for a few years until he can realize the gains he’s so confident will eventually come.

 A major setback in paying down that debt was SoftBank’s failed $40 billion sale of chip company Arm Ltd. to Nvidia Corp.
 Regulators around the world worried it would be too powerful a business and rejected the merger.
 Yet Son even put a positive spin on that failure, claiming it was a good thing that he could hold onto the British company longer.